MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 > Enable [auto app updates](/power-platform/developer/isvstudio/auto-update) for the **Microsoft - Power CAT** publisher to automatically receive updates when available.

 > [!NOTE]
-> If you previously installed the optional Low Code Plugins for Connectors solution, it will be automatically deleted if you update after June 29, 2023.
+> If you previously installed the optional Low-Code Plug-ins for Connectors solution, it will be automatically deleted if you update after June 29, 2023.
 The capabilities will be available in the main solution.

 ## Create an instant low-code plug-in